IGCIT/Intel-GPU-Community-Issue-Tracker-IGCIT/README.md

 All the issues here will be reported directly to Intel.

-We collect issues for **Windows only**, everything else, like Linux must be reported to the respective developers.
+We collect issues for **Windows only**, everything else, like Linux, must be reported to the respective developers.
 We also collect issues from **emulator developers**, if you find a bug in Intel **Windows drivers**, you can report it here.

 You can report Mesa issues [here](https://gitlab.freedesktop.org/mesa/mesa).